RavenousLegs

 Luxury Suite - Jehan Numa Retreat Bhopal

-Who wouldn't want to spend those extra hours at breakfast and dinners Under the Jamun Tree??!!!
+Who wouldn't want to spend those extra hours at breakfast and dinners under the Jamun Tree??!!!
 Yes, the signature outdoor restaurant of Jehan Numa Retreat is eloquently named "Under the Jamun Tree".
-And it's not just the ambience that connects you with nature, even the food mimics the freshness of the ingredients from their in-house farm produce.
-Jehan Numa Retreat made my time spent in Bhopal absolutely worth!
+And it's not just the ambience that connects you with nature; even the food mimics the freshness of the ingredients from their in-house farm produce.
+Jehan Numa Retreat made my time spent in Bhopal absolutely worth it!

 Breakfast Under the Jamun Tree - signature restaurant of Jehan Numa Retreat